Originally posted July 5, 2018.

-- Determine how to assess whether these objectives have been reached (create questions and activities).
+- Then decide how you’ll assess whether those objectives have been reached by creating questions and follow-up activities.

-Let’s take a closer look at each step:
+Let’s take a closer look at what each step involves.

-Goal: To train technicians so they can restore disrupted services on telecommunication towers and ensure business continuity after a natural disaster, such as a storm or earthquake.
+Goal: To train technicians so they can restore disrupted services on telecommunication towers and ensure business continuity after a natural disaster such as a storm or an earthquake.

-After the course, technicians must be proficient in:
+Upon completing the course, technicians must be proficient in

 - Evaluating affected zones and estimating the damage.